gbowne1/reactsocialnetwork/CONTRIBUTING.md

 - Feature Branch # of feature - {feature}
 - [bugfix - { fixed bug }]
 - [hotfix - { fix }]

+Use a test branch to commit/push code that you believe should work but is not completely tested.